ISISComputingGroup/ibex_developers_manual/aSub-records.md

 }
 ```

-When testing you need to mock out the created `struct` and the `asub_channel_output` map rather than the whole aSub record.
+When testing you need to create mock versions of the `asub_channel_output` map rather than the whole aSub record.

+## Parsing functions as arguments

+If you find yourself needing to pass a function as an argument, you can do so using:

+1. `boost::function<return_value (arguments)> func` (remember to include `boost/function.hpp`)
+1. `std::function<return_value (arguments)> func` (remember to include `functional, C++11 and later only)
+1. Using a `template<typename F>` and passing the function as a parameter `F func`. **N.B.**: Types are checked at runtime not complie time when using templates (more details [here](https://stackoverflow.com/questions/1174169/function-passed-as-template-argument)).
+1. Function pointers - try to use the above safer ways first.

+This technique can be useful if you have multiple aSub functions that are similar apart from the logic to parse a value from the waveform.
+You can then pass a different functions as arguments to a base aSub record function to generate your aSub record functions.